Danieluss/RaspiAutoTurret/README.md

 ## Requirements
 - 2x servo for pan and tilt of your camera
 - pan-tilt servo mount
-- rasberry pi 4B (I didn't check backward compatibility, but the only thing I would be concerned about is hardware PWM, which servos desperately need)
+- raspberry pi 4B (I didn't check backward compatibility, but the only thing I would be concerned about is hardware PWM, which servos desperately need)
 - ~70 degree view angle raspi camera module (TODO wide angle cameras support)

 ## Features